JuliaControl/ModelPredictiveControl.jl/docs/src/manual/nonlinmpc2.md

 33 of them (3 states × 10 datapoints in the pasts + 3 others for the arrival estimate).
 The
 arrival covariance ``\mathbf{P̄}`` is constant by default for [`NonLinModelDAE`](@ref).
 A proper tuning of `σP_0` and `He` reduces the impact of this approximation.
-We can now reproduce the last simulated scenario and see how `mhe` performs:
+We can now reproduce the last simulated scenario and see how `mhe` performs under pH measurement noise:

 ```@example 1
+using Random
 function simMHE(mhe, plant, N; x_0, x̂_0)
     ny, ny, nd, nx, nx̂ = plant.ny, plant.ny, plant.nd, plant.nx, mhe.nx̂
     Y_data, U_data, D_data, X_data = zeros(ny, N), zeros(nu, N), zeros(nd, N), zeros(nx, N)